 Sitting in Copenhagen waiting for my connecting train presses the undeniable truth that my time in Sweden is over for this time.
 The last weekend was spend in the best of company.
 After eating breakfast with mother, I spend the Sunday with friends from high school.
 Us four girls, so very different in almost every respect, yet that priceless relaxed environment of best friends soaked the day.
 We played games, ate good food and talked about kids (two of them are trying to get into the baby-factory business), work, love, life and travel.
 The Saturday I had spend watching the white fabric of a wedding dress and the dashing black of a groom, and the grey that emerges when the two dance Lindy Hop.

 On my way out of the restaurant I decide that I need to conform a little to socially accepted behaviour resulting in that I too buy a take-away coffee.
 Sipping my coffee contentedly I sit on my connecting train, squeezed in between too many people that apparently thought today was a golden opportunity to go to Germany.
-I thank that it at least was not all the Danish junior high classes.
+I thank God that it at least was not all the Danish junior high classes.